- About Us

 Eligibility: Junior faculty and senior fellows/post-doctoral trainees pending faculty appointment with a doctorate and less than 5 years of research training who are committed to a career in clinical research in drug abuse and addiction.
 Scholars are scientists with doctoral-level professional degrees who represent a broad range of disciplines, professions, specialties and sub-specialties, and who can develop into future leaders of clinical research.
 Examples include MD, PhD, DO, DDS, DMD, and PharmD.
 All candidates with clinical doctorates are expected to have completed the specific requirements leading to clinical certification.

-More information on NIDA K12, or contact Wendy Muzzy (email@example.com)
+More information on the NIDA K12 (including an application link), or contact Amanda Wagner (firstname.lastname@example.org)